-I have been a freelance editor for several years.
-In addition to working with clients who find me via Elance, I work with writers who come to me through private referrals, from meeting me at writers conferences, or after reading my articles in magazines like Writer's Digest and The Writer.
+In addition to editing for clients who find me via Elance, I work with writers who come to me through private referrals, from meeting me at writers conferences, or after reading my articles in magazines like Writer's Digest and The Writer.
 I also edit books for Little Pickle Press.
-My most recent article for Writer's Digest appears in the January 2014 issue.
-An article I wrote for WD about editing, "10 Things Your Freelance Editor Might Not Tell You--But Should" appeared in the print edition of the magazine in 2013 and can now be read online at http://www.writersdigest.com/online-editor/10-things-your-freelance-editor-might-not-tell-you-but-should.
+To learn more about how I approach editing, check out this article I wrote for Writer's Digest,"10 Things Your Freelance Editor Might Not Tell You--But Should," at http://www.writersdigest.com/online-editor/10-things-your-freelance-editor-might-not-tell-you-but-should.

 My background, in short: For many years, I was a high school English teacher and private SAT and writing tutor.
 In 2009, my debut novel, HOW TO BUY A LOVE OF READING, was published by Dutton, an imprint of Penguin.
 HTBALOR was released in paperback by Plume in 2010 and has been translated into Spanish and Italian.